najaf2/Software-Engineering-HW-1/README.md

 4. To delete a tweet, enter the id of the tweet in the textbox and press the "Delete Tweet" button, alternativly scroll down and press DELETE on the tweet
 5. To update a user name, enter the current screen name nad also a new screen name.
 Then press on the "Update Name" button
-6. To get a tweet type in the ID in the textbox and press the "Get Tweet" button
+6. To get a tweet type in the ID in the textbox and press the "Get Tweet" button.